AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pragma Discard_Names is not permitted in |SPARK|, since its
-use can lead to undefined behaviour at run-time.
+use can lead to implementation defined behaviour at run time.

 Shared Variable Control (C.6)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~